Budgeting

 Build a Budget

 A budget is a financial overview that details the total amount of money you need over time.
-Budgets typically plan out your monthly expenses and can be used to create a plan for your savings, too.
-It’s a great way to get a handle on your spending habits and start saving money while planning out long-term goals.
+Budgets are a great way to get a handle on your spending habits and start saving money.
+Below are 6 steps on how to make an annual plan or budget with irregular income.

 Use Bill Pay